God's Not Dead (album)

-God's Not Dead is the fifteenth studio album by the Christian band Newsboys.
+God's Not Dead is the fifteenth studio album by the Christian rock band Newsboys.
 It was released on 15 November 2011 and is the second full-length album with lead singer Michael Tait.
 The album featured songs by Jared Anderson, Daniel Bashta, Jason Ingram, Reuben Morgan, Jennie Lee Riddle, Jonathan Lee, Sarah Hart, Ben Cantelon, Ben Glover, Norm Miller, as well as multiple compositions and arrangements by Seth Mosley of Me in Motion.
 The album produced one music video for the title track.
+Kevin Max of dc Talk does background vocals on "God's Not Dead".

 The album hit No. 1 on the Billboard Christian Albums chart, and its lead single, "God's Not Dead (Like a Lion)", originally written by Daniel Bashta, was certified Gold by the RIAA.
 As of 10 July 2014, the album has sold 428,000 copies.